Blendify/blender-manual/blender_docs/manual/editors/sequencer/strips/effects/introduction.rst

   you may not be able to move it; you have to move the source strips in order to affect the effect strip.

-To use an effect that combines or makes a transition between (or composites) two strips, you must *B* ox select or shift-right-click two of them.
+To use an effect that combines or makes a transition between (or composites) two strips, you must Box select (:kbd:`B`) or shift-right-click two of them.
 When you add the effect strip, it will be placed in a channel above the two in Grab mode (click to drop it on a channel).
 Its duration will be the overlap between the two strips as a maximum.